joffrey-bion/seven-wonders/README.md

 ## How does it look?

-The game contains all features of the actual board game:
+The game contains all the features of the actual board game:

 - Play cards, discard, or upgrade your wonder
 - Buy resources from your neighbours
-- Special bonuses: pick from discarded cards, play your 2 last cards, copy neighbour guild etc.
+- Special bonuses: pick from discarded cards, play your last 2 cards, copy neighbour guild etc.

-Online-only features:
+There are also some features you can only get online:

 - Add bots to play with you, even if you're less than the minimum 3 players
 - The game greys out the cards you can't afford and the actions you can't perform